Programmatic Reward Design by Example: Appendix

 This sketch maintains a set of door coordinates, $\mathtt{door\_set}$.
 When the agent opens a door, the sketch checks $\mathtt{door\_set}$ as in line 16 whether this door has been opened before.
 The function $\mathtt{get\_front\_coord}$ scans the past states in the trajectory and measures the relative position of the door w.r.t the agent's initial position.
 If the door has not been opened, the relative coordinate of the door is added to $\mathtt{door\_set}$ as in line 18.
 The sketch determines the reward for an opening-door behavior depending on whether the agent has found the key as in line 19.
 We identify this condition for the consideration that whereas the agent may have to search from door to door to find the key, it may not have to do another round of exhaustive search for the locked door afterwards, since it may have spotted the locked door before it finds the key.
 Especially, we implement a reward scheme in line 20 and 23 such that, if the accumulated rewards for opening doors have exceeded the rewards for finding the key or unlocking the door, which are both crucial milestones for finishing the task, the sketch outputs a reward $0$ instead of $\mathtt{?_5}$.
 Note that in line 20 and line 23 we subtract $\mathtt{?_8}$ to make sure that, given any trajectory, even if all the opening-door actions were replaced with some meaningless action, such as closing door, the agent can still gain even higher total reward by picking up a key or unlocking a door.
 This design heuristic aims at rewarding the agent to explore the environment while preventing the agent from excessive exploration.

 A symbolic constraint $c$ for the sketch is defined as the conjunction of the predicates listed in Table.\ref{tab6_1}.
 Note that when an assignment for the holes $\mathtt{{?}_{id=1:8}}$ is given, the maximum number of doors that the agent is encouraged to open is fixed due to the conditionals in line 19 and line 22 in Fig.\ref{fig6_1}.
 This feature allows the learned program to generalize to larger environments if the number of doors does not change too much.
-In our ablation study, we also tested a weaker symbolic constraint that only contains non-relational predicates.
+As mentioned earlier in the ablation study, we also tested a weaker symbolic constraint that only contains non-relational predicates.
 This symbolic constraint is shown in Table.\ref{tab6_1_}.
 It only specifies the signs of the holes and ignores the relational order between the holes.

 \textbf{ObstructedMaze}.
 We show the environments of different sizes in Fig.\ref{fig6_2_1} and \ref{fig6_2_2}.
 We designed three sketches for this task each implementing a different reward scheme.
-We show the pseudo-code for the first sketch.
+We show the pseudo-code for the first sketch, with which we obtain the results in the Experiments section as well as the ablation study for question \textbf{E}.
 We will also briefly illustrate the two other sketches.

 From line 3 to 8 in Fig.\ref{fig6_2}, we specify that if the agent has spotted the targeted blue ball, the program will only respond to three behaviors of the agent: picking up the target in line 5, picking a key in line 6 and dropping the key in line 7.
 For all other behaviors the program will return a $0$ reward as in line 8.
 If the agent has not spotted the target, the program will bypass line 3-8 and execute line 10.
 We use the conditional statements from line 28-40 to implement a similar heuristic as that in line 19-24 of the sketch in Fig.\ref{fig6_1}, that is, to conditionally encourage exploration.